lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 ![Cell](cell.png)

 You can see that the cell is divided by a diagonal that separates the two triangles.
 The way to determine  the triangle associated to the current position, is by checking if the $$z$$ coordinate is above or below that diagonal.
 In our case, if current position $$z$$ value is less than the $$z$$ value of the diagonal setting the $$x$$ value to the $$x$$ value of current position we are in T1.
-If its greater than that we are in T2.
+If it's greater than that we are in T2.

 We can determine that by calculating the line equation that matches the diagonal.

-If you rememeber your school math classes, the equation of a line that passes from two points (in 2D) is:
+If you remember your school math classes, the equation of a line that passes from two points (in 2D) is:

 $$y-y1=m\cdot(x-x1)$$

 Where m is the line slope, that is, how much the height changes when moving through the $$x$$ axis.
 Note that, in our case, the $$y$$ coordinates are the $$z$$ ones.
 Also note, that we are using 2D coordinates because we are not calculating heights here.
-We just want to select the proper triangle and to do that $$x$$ an $$z$$ coodrinates are enough.
+We just want to select the proper triangle and to do that $$x$$ an $$z$$ coordinates are enough.
 So, in our case the line equation should be rewritten like this.

 $$z-z1=m\cdot(z-z1)$$